Oconomowoc, Wisconsin: Education

 Oconomowoc schools are served by the Oconomowoc Area School District (OASD).
 Elementary schools (grades Pre-K through 4th) include: Greenland Elementary, Summit Elementary, Park Lawn Elementary, Meadow View Elementary, and Ixonia Elementary.
 Oconomowoc has two middle schools, Silver Lake and Nature Hill Intermediate school, which serve students in 5th through 8th grades.
 These opened for the 2008–2009 year, replacing the older Oconomowoc Middle School.
 As of the 2018–2019 school year, Oconomowoc High School had 1,715 students.

 St. Matthew's Lutheran School is a Christian 3K–8 grade school of the Wisconsin Evangelical Lutheran Synod in Oconomowoc.

 Holy Trinity Lutheran School is a Christian 2K–8 grade school of the Evangelical Lutheran Synod in Oconomowoc.

+Because of the unique pronunciation of the community's name, Oconomowoc is often used as a statewide shibboleth for the state of Wisconsin, where the proper pronunciation of the city is a tell of the speaker's state residency, while mispronunciation is a proper indication of an out-of-stater.

 Transportation

 Primary automobile transportation is provided by highways 16, 67, and I-94.
 Highway 16 runs from Pewaukee to La Crosse.
 The original route passes through downtown Oconomowoc; however, a bypass was built which goes around Lac La Belle to the north.
 Highway 67 runs from Beloit to Chillton.
 Interstate 94 provides access to Madison and Milwaukee.